JW-8916/fauxemon/README.md

 and I wanted to put it all together here!

 This project is open source, the only information not available is the database and it's credentials

+the project also currently relies on localhost and is not actually hosted on a domain